risc0/risc0/website/docs/terminology.md

 A compilation process is called "deterministic" (or "reproducible") if it reliably produces the same binary file, on a byte-by-byte level.

-In the context of RISC Zero application development, deterministic builds are necessary to ensure a clear linkage between the [guest program] and the resulting [ImageID].
+In the context of RISC Zero application development, deterministic builds are necessary to ensure a clear linkage between the source code for the [guest program] and the resulting [Image ID][ImageID].

 To access deterministic builds for your zkVM application, use [`cargo risczero build`].
 Deterministic builds are made possible by running the `rustc` compiler inside a Docker container.